What is Tommy John Surgery: How to Know if You Need It

 Contrary to popular belief, Tommy John surgery doesn’t necessarily make you a better pitcher.
 But more and more MLB players are getting the UCL surgery.

 Why is this happening?
-When you pitch a ball in baseball, you are essentially pushing the limits on the maximum movement range and force of these ligaments and tendons.
+When you pitch a ball in baseball, you essentially push the limits on the maximum movement range and force of these ligaments and tendons.
 At a certain point, the ligaments or tendons may not be able to take it.
 Thus, they end up tearing.
 Many pitchers have gone on to have incredible baseball careers post-UCL surgery.
+This is also true for players that have knee surgery – even a total knee replacement.

 Most individuals who undergo this surgery do so from overuse injuries causing the UCL to tear.
 As previously mentioned, this is common in athletes who frequently bend their elbow – like pitchers.

 Usually, baseball elbow surgery is considered a last resort.
 This ligament surgery is recommended only if other conservative treatment options have failed or if the injury is severe enough that it is determined that it won’t heal properly on its own.

 What are the Symptoms and Rehabilitation Procedures After Tommy John Surgery?

 Typically, recovery after a procedure like this follows three phases.
-Immediately post-surgery, the elbow is placed in a brace securing it in a 60 or 90 degree angle.
-Physical therapy exercises may start right away, but often focus on increasing strength in the hands, wrist, fingers, shoulder, and biceps.
+Immediately post-surgery, the elbow is placed in a brace securing it in a 60 or 90-degree angle.
+Physical therapy exercises may start right away.
+But instead of beginning with elbow movement, they often focus on increasing strength in the hands, wrist, fingers, shoulder, and biceps first.

 A couple of weeks following UCL surgery, you can move your elbow.
 You may switch to wearing a hinged brace or keeping it in a sling when not performing your exercises.